Prometheus Bios

 Joshua holds a PhD in Music Education with an emphasis in Conducting and Choral Pedagogy from the University of Oklahoma in Norman (2022).
 He earned an MM in Choral Conducting from the University of Missouri–Columbia, graduating in 2019.
 Joshua holds Bachelor of Music Education degree and a Bachelor of Music Composition degree from Missouri State University in Springfield, where he graduated Summa Cum Laude in 2010.
 Additionally, he holds Kodály Level I, II, and III certification.

 His research interests include the impact of service-learning internships, music assessment, MUED curriculum content, and community music.
 Joshua has recently presented research at the Collegiate Musicological Society, NAfME, ACDA, and SMTE conferences.
 In his spare time, Joshua likes to compose, travel, garden, eat sushi, and play board games.
-Joshua, his wife Natalie, and their young children (Jacob and Hannah) reside in Spokane, WA.
+Joshua, his wife Natalie, and their young children (Jacob and Hannah) reside in Shawnee, OK.
 For more information, visit www.joshuachism.com.

 Katherine Crawford, Mezzo-Soprano